-- At this stage, the LED has lighted, Focus the tachometer on the lighted LED with a distance of 3 to 5 inches (until 24 inches) Ensure stable aiming of the light to get the most accurate reading.
+- At this stage, the LED has lighted, Focus the handheld tachometer on the blinking LED with a distance of 3 to 5 inches (until 24 inches) Ensure stable aiming of the light to get the most accurate reading.

 - Wait until the reading has stabilized then record. (perform at least 3 trials)

 - Change the frequency range then repeat steps 6 to 9 until the required set points are reached.

 What we need during tachometer verification is the specification of the tachometer or the user tolerance.
 This is our basis to decide whether the tachometer will pass or fail the verification.

 as per specification, the Amprobe Tach 20 tachometer has an accuracy = 0.02% of reading.

 - determine the accuracy value in rpm: 0.02/100*60000 = 12 rpm.

 - and now the tolerance is +/- 12 rpm,